Sorbian languages: Common developments and developments only in Lower Sorbian

 As in Polish and Czech, the two Proto-Slavic reduced vowels ь and ъ in Sorbian developed early into e in stressed position.
 Full vowels, which stood in syllables before a reduced vowel in unstressed position, were lengthened after the fall of the reduced vowels.
 Over time, the opposition of short and long vowels was lost, and words were generally stressed on the first syllable; in Proto-Slavic the stress had been free.
 This development occurred under the influence of German and has a parallel in Czech.

 The nasal vowels in Sorbian disappeared according to Jerzy Nalepa in the second half of the 12th century under Czech influence.

-The affricate ʒ was, as in most other Slavic languages, simplified to z, cf. mjeza (Polish: miedza) (“border”).
+The affricate dʒ was, as in most other Slavic languages, simplified to z, cf. mjeza (Polish: miedza) (“border”).

 As in Polish and originally also in Kashubian, the soft dentals ť and ď in Sorbian changed into the affricates ć and dź.
 This transition already occurred in the 13th century.
-In Lower Sorbian, these affricates later also lost their plosive component: ć > ś, dź > ź, except after dental spirants: rjeśaz “chain”, daś “to give”, kosć “bone”, źiwy “wild”, měź “copper”, pozdźej “later” (compared to Upper Sorbian rjećaz, dać, kosć, diźwi, mjedź, pozdźe).
+In Lower Sorbian, these affricates later also lost their plosive component: ć > ś, dź > ź, except after dental spirants: rjeśaz “chain”, daś “to give”, kosć “bone”, źiwy “wild”, měź “copper”, pozdźej “later” (compared to Upper Sorbian rjećaz, dać, kosć, dźjiwi, mjedź, pozdźe).
 This change occurred in the mid-16th century in the western dialects and 100 years later in the eastern dialects, whereby the central transitional dialects as well as the dialects of Muskau and Schleife were not affected.

 Soft c', z', s' were hardened in Sorbian.
 When the sound i followed them, it changed to y: ducy “to go”, syła “strength”, zyma “winter” (compared to Czech jdoucí, síla, zima).
 This change probably took place in the early 15th century.
 A similar change (only in Lower Sorbian) occurred at the beginning of the 16th century with the soft č', ž', š: cysty “clean”, šyja “neck”, žywy “alive” (cf. Upper Sorbian čisty, šija, žiwy).